opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 # Where can I get one?

-You have all necessary source code, BOM, Gerber files and binaries to build it youself.
-However, we are currently working with several suppliers and will have their contact info soon available to allow you to puchase an out-of-the-box ready Time Card.
+You have all necessary source code, BOM, Gerber files and binaries to build it yourself.
+However, we are currently working with several suppliers and will have their contact info soon available to allow you to purchase an out-of-the-box ready Time Card.

 # License
 Contributions to this Specification are made under the terms and conditions set forth in Open Web Foundation Contributor License Agreement (“OWF CLA 1.0”) (“Contribution License”) by: